RED ROCK ELEMENTARY SCHOOL

 - Other duties as assigned.

-- Ability to perform routine computer functions, including the use of email, Microsoft Word and due process system.
+- Ability to perform routine computer functions, including email, Internet navigation and Microsoft Word.

 - Communicates with students, parents, co-workers, supervisors, and the community in a positive and responsive way that is consistently welcoming and enhances effective work relationships.